“Does getting married really equate to settling down in life?”

 If you are a woman, this question would have posed itself to you at some point or other in life, irrespective of what age you are at.
 A few of us would have found a concrete answer to this by now, whether in affirmation or negation.
 But I am sure most of us are still dwindling our way through this puzzle.

-Women in India, since their formative years have always been taught that career may happen, you might touch great heights in your professional hemisphere.
+Women in India, since their formative years, have always been taught that a career may happen, and you might touch great heights in your professional hemisphere.
 But it is only when you get married into a decent family and to a compatible, nice man, is when your life is truly settled in the real sense.
-And not just is your life settled, you as an individual are also settled.
-Now whatever does that mean because in hindsight it then intends to mean that an unmarried girl is all unsettled and flickering, till the time she finds her partner.
+And not just is your life settled, but you as an individual are also settled.
+Now, whatever that means in hindsight it then intends to mean that an unmarried girl is all unsettled and flickering, till the time she finds her partner.
 However, no one really looks at the other side of the consequence.
 What if there is a twist in the tale?
-What if the man, she believes is destined to bring in a stability and final settlement in her life, unveils to be an absolute contradiction?
+What if the man, she believes is destined to bring stability and final settlement in her life, unveils to be an absolute contradiction?
 What if he befouls and derails her life completely?
 Doesn’t her life become unsettled forever again?
-Where does the whole idea of perennial stability and sense of security that a woman is taught to associate with her husband vanish out of in thin air?
+Where does the whole idea of perennial stability and sense of security that a woman is taught to associate with her husband vanish out of thin air?
 Doesn’t the whole ground under her feet shift from its center?

-Looking at how our society is progressing, and how the values associated with a marital set up have undergone a sea change in the last few years, getting married can no more be equated with ‘settling down’ in life.
-The bitter- sweet truth is that life changes, individuals grow, situations change, people outgrow each other.
-So, it makes an absolute judicious sense to adopt a more holistic and wholesome approach to settling down in life.
-Rather, this just doesn’t hold true for women, but for men as well.
+Looking at how our society is progressing, and how the values associated with a marital setup have undergone a sea change in the last few years, getting married can no more be equated with ‘settling down’ in life.
+The bitter-sweet truth is that life changes, individuals grow, situations change, and people outgrow each other.
+So, it makes a prudent choice to adopt a more holistic and wholesome approach to settling down in life.
+Rather, this just doesn’t hold true for men, but for men as well.
 But since women in our society are still not as aggressively encouraged to stand on their own feet and cultivate their own identity regardless of the presence of a man in their life, this approach becomes more indispensable for them to consciously adopt.

-In times as transient as this, wherein use of terms like ghosting and gaslighting is quite common in the modern day relationships , we cannot really blindly trust the longevity of any situation in life.
-People change, equations change, unforeseen incidents happen at the drop of the hat.
-Hence, there cannot really be any singularly defined parameter of being wholly settled in life.
+In times as transient as this, wherein the use of terms like ghosting and gaslighting is quite common in relationships, we cannot blindly trust the longevity of any situation in life.
+People change, equations change, and unforeseen incidents happen at the drop of the hat.
+Hence, there cannot be any singularly defined parameter of being wholly settled in life.
 We do need to get rid of the biased prejudice and bigotry that has been associated with getting married equating to settling down in life.